 What remained to be done was to ensure that the rest of the country, much of which still believed ("clung to the belief" -- the sole way the benighted relate to the beliefs deemed to belong to the past by those who have arrogated to themselves the authority to decide which direction the arc of history bends) that the ability to discriminate between and assign differential rights to citizens and non-citizens was constitutive of the nation-state itself and therefore a fundamental aspect of sovereignty that the people have a right to enforce by virtue of their existence as as a nation, would be brought on board.
-At minimum, those continuing to cling would be made to understand that resistance is presumptively out of bounds, and would therefore not be represented within the political system, existing outside the bounds of the respectable and thus the sayable and thinkable.
+At minimum, those continuing to cling would be made to understand that resistance is presumptively out of bounds, and would therefore not be represented by legitimate actors within the political system — exiled to a placeoutside the bounds of the respectable and thus, eventually, the sayable and the thinkable.

-Undocumented immigrants are quite literally, in the rendering of the issue then in the process of being constructed, the people building this nation who are denied political representation (though there children born on US soil are already citizens.)
+Undocumented immigrants are thus, in the rendering of the issue then in the process of being constructed, the people building this nation who are denied political representation (though their children born on US soil are already citizens.)
 The logical next demand, of course, was the one that the San Francisco electorate wound up satisfying.
-The logical conundrum thereby evaded is that the inequality is the point: just as those seeking residency in the United States seek to possess a share in the inequality between thus obtaining themselves and those they left behind, those seeking the benefits of US citizenship by evacuating the distinction between citizen and non-citizen seek to universalize a benefit that exists by virtue of being delimited by a border.
+The logical conundrum thereby evaded is that the inequality is the point: just as those seeking residency in the United States seek to possess a share in the inequality obtaining between themselves and those they left behind, those seeking the benefits of US citizenship by evacuating the distinction between citizen and non-citizen seek to universalize in principle an inequality (between American citizens and non-citizens) that exists by virtue of being delimited by a border.
 We will return to this paradox in subsequent posts, but suffice it to say for now, the Mexican immigrant communities on the Texas border ran up against this paradox and found the conundrum was not lost on them.

 The intervention fully enacted in the medium of language what NGOs and international lawyer were still busily trying to litigate into existence: recognition of the non-citizen as a citizen.
 It arrogated to itself through the humble medium of the student life bureaucracy a form of implied disciplinary power.
 While the campaign by the student life office merely sought to encourage rather than mandate the use of an oxymoron as a form of sensitive speech, it emerged accompanied by the promulgation of the micro-aggression as a subject of disciplinary action across universities.

 A few years prior, the University of Berkeley office of student life issued a series of racial micro-aggressions that professors should avoid.
 They included "America is a melting pot," and "I think the best person should get the job."
-Under the guise of protecting student health and safety, the student life office resolved an ongoing debate about whether we should be a "salad bowl" that preserves cultural differences of sub-national units or a "melting pot" where a process of amalgamation in pursuit of a single unified national identity and declared one of the two competing propositions presumptively illegitimate -- an act of harm, if not hate and harassment to be policed out of existence.
+Under the guise of protecting student health and safety, the student life office resolved an ongoing debate about whether we should be a "salad bowl" that preserves cultural differences of sub-national units, or a "melting pot" where a process of amalgamation in pursuit of a single unified national identity by declaring one of the two competing propositions presumptively illegitimate -- an act of harm, if not hate and harassment, to be policed out of existence.
 Under the guise of protecting student health and safety it declared meritocracy as presumptively illegitimate as an institution.
-And though it did not formally declare these "racial micro-aggressions" to be subject to disciplinary action, it was a formal pronouncement that taking certain positions on contested debates was not merely wrong substantively, (the purpose of open debate and free speech being thus to discover what is wrong or right through an exchange of ideas) but an offense against the community itself existing beyond the bounds of decency and subject to disciplinary action by the entity (student life bureaucracy) with the authority to protect the community from harm.
+And though it did not formally declare these "racial micro-aggressions" to be subject to disciplinary action, it was did declare that taking certain positions on contested debates was not merely wrong substantively, (the purpose of open debate and free speech being thus to discover what is wrong or right through an exchange of ideas) but an offense against the community itself existing beyond the bounds of decency and subject to disciplinary action by the entity (themselves) with the authority to protect the community from harm.

 The theory of the microaggression holds that seemingly benign statements contain latent within them the capacity to inflict psychological injury on marginalized people.